HappyFunCorp/grokkarma/HOWTO.md

 Quick Launch with Docker
 ------------------------

-1. Ensure you have the prerequisites mentioned above -- Docker, docker-compose, and your new Firebase project.
+1. Ensure you have the prerequisites mentioned above.

-2. Populate the two Firebase config files: one for the React front end, one for the API service
-    1. Firebase configuration for React
-        1. There exists a file `web/src/fbase/example.fbase.js`
-        2. Rename it to `web/src/fbase/fbase.js`
-        3. Get the Firebase web config values per the [Firebase documentation](https://firebase.google.com/docs/web/setup)
-        4. Replace the placeholder values in the fbase.js file with those real ones.
-    2. Firebase configuration for the API service
-        1. Get the JSON file containing your Firebase service account's credentials per the [Firebase documentation](https://firebase.google.com/docs/admin/setup)
-        2. Save that file as `.firebase.json` inside the "server" top-level directory for this project

-3. Populate the YKarma configuration files -- again, one for the React front end, one for the API service
+2. Populate the YKarma configuration file for the API service
-    1. YKarma configuration for React
-        1. Copy the `.example.env.production` file in the "web" top-level directory to `.env.production`
-        2. Edit the values there per your needs.
-In particular, change the admin email to your email address.
-    1. YKarma configuration for the API service
     1. Copy the `.example.env.production` file in the "server" top-level directory to `.env.production`
     2. Edit the values there per your needs.
-In particular, **change the admin email to your email address**.
+In particular, **change the admin URL to your email or other URL**.
-        3. Note that the Sendgrid API key goes there too, if you want to be able to send emails.

-4. Breathe a sigh of relief that the annoying config-file stuff is now done and you shouldn't need to deal with it again.
+3. Breathe a sigh of relief that the annoying config-file stuff is now done and you shouldn't need to deal with it again.

-5. Build the app with docker-compose
+4. Build the app with docker-compose
     1. From a shell in the project root directory, run `docker-compose build`
     2. Note you'll need to repeat this step after code changes for those to be promoted into the containers.

-6. Run the app with docker-compose
+5. Run the app with docker-compose
     1. From a shell in the project root directory, run `docker-compose up`
     2. A lot of stuff happens on first run: launching the blockchain, compiling all the smart contracts and migrating them into the blockchain, communicating the contract address to the API server, etc. This can